wildme/scripts/README.md

 # scripts
-Scripts that I wrote for a personal use
+Scripts that I wrote for personal use